Stress Eating

 • Is this thought or feeling leading me to health and well-being?

-It’s also helpful to have some supportive and compassionate statements at the ready.
-Don’t worry I’ve got you covered just below.
+Having some supportive and compassionate statements at the ready is also helpful.
+Don’t worry; I’ve got you covered just below.

 You’re the one who decides which direction to go.
-Sometimes it seems that if it’s something you’ve always thought or heard for many years then it must be true.
+Sometimes, it must be true if it’s something you’ve thought or heard for many years.

 But is it?
 People can change at any point in their lives.
-Sometimes it takes very little effort and other times it can seem like you’re moving with lead weights strapped to your ankles.
+Sometimes, it takes minimal effort and other times, it can seem like you’re moving with lead weights strapped to your ankles.
 Keep moving anyway.

-When change happens slowly, allow yourself to acknowledge all of the tiny victories because they will add up to the change you want to happen.
+When change happens slowly, allow yourself to acknowledge all the tiny victories because they will add to the change you want to happen.

-Both fast and slow changes need to be honored – with an abundance of love.
+Both fast and slow changes need to be honored – with abundant love.

-When you feel better and your self-esteem is high, you’re more likely to make healthful decisions.
+You’re more likely to make healthful decisions when you feel better and your self-esteem is high.
 Positive creates more positive.
-This is why the path of love, although more difficult to navigate at first becomes easier.
-You will experience more freedom and a greater sense of well-being in the process.
+This is why the path of love, although more challenging to navigate at first, becomes more accessible.
+You will experience more freedom and greater well-being in the process.

 3. You can choose love over hate at any time